Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 [Contact us](https://github.com/aliclarke206/Milestone_1/blob/b6243fabbf2882f512bd825280447cdb6004b736/wireframes/contact-us.png)

 ### Surface
 The minamilist colour scheme was to create a clean and clinical feel that coincides with a medical practice.
-Minimizing cognative overload.
+This minimizes cognitive overload.

 ## Features